 We have the power to help.

 You have the power to bring change.

-Please spread the word, spread the knowledge that we CAN do something to help these woman and children.
-If nothing else, please keep Vision Beyond Borders in your thoughts and prayers.
+Please spread the word, spread the knowledge that we CAN do something to help these women and children.
+Please keep Vision Beyond Borders in your thoughts and prayers.